Florida’s two-track market for getting on a high: The pharmacy or the gas station.

 Backed by producers of psychoactive hemp products, Florida Gov. Ron DeSantis has effectively secured a two-track market for intoxicating cannabis where only hemp-derived intoxicants and medical marijuana are legal, with recreational weed shut out by voters.

 After a costly ballot measure battle, Amendment 3, which sought to legalize recreational marijuana, fell short of the 60% approval threshold in yesterday’s general election.
-With 97% of the vote counted, the measure held 55.9% support — more than 4% below the required supermajority for passage.
+The measure received about 56% support; 60% was required for passage.

 The Amendment to the state constitution would have allowed adults 21 and older to possess up to three ounces of marijuana or five grams in concentrated form.
 Many observers were surprised by the amendment’s failure, as some pre-election polling had indicated majority support by a thin margin.